Thoughts

 East Prussia – Ostpreußen

+Our Prussian Tutorial Materials have been updated and moved.
 A Brief History (Background) East Prussia (Ostpreußen), a former province of Prussia and the 2. und 3.
 Deutsches Reichs (2nd & 3rd German Empires), was located in extreme Northeast Germany (existed prior to 1945; it was dissolved in 1945).
 The region of East Prussia has low rolling hills that are heavily wooded, and it is dotted by many lakes (especially in Ermland, Polish: Masuria) and drained by several rivers including the Nemen (Nieman).
 Its Baltic coast is deeply indented by the Vistula Lagoon (Frisches Haff) and by the Gulf of Kursh (Kurisches Haff).
-Historically, East Prussia was at the center of the development of historical Prussia.
-Up to the 16th…
+Historically, East Prussia was at the center of…

 • German Genealogy Pointers, Polish Genealogy, Services